slapec/SDRSharpPluginManager/README.md

 4. Enjoy!

 ## Working plugins
-This application should add any valid SDR# plugin to the config file, however it can fail when something unexcepted happens, like some undetectable file is also required to run your plugin (*to be precise: I don't know how to detect yet*).
+The application should add any valid SDR# plugin to the config file, however it can fail when something unexcepted happens, like some undetectable file is also required to run your plugin (*to be precise: I don't know how to detect yet*).
 So here is a short list of successfully added plugins so far:

 ### Standard plugins
 - Digital Noise Reduction